davepinch/pinchy.cc/content/topics/places/washington-cities/medina/en.wikipedia.org.md

 ---
 title: "Medina, Washington (Wikipedia)"
 excerpt: >-
-  **Medina** (/məˈdaɪnə/) is a mostly residential city in Eastside, [King County](/en.wikipedia.org/wiki/King_County,_Washington/), [Washington](/en.wikipedia.org/wiki/Washington_(state)/), [United States](/en.wikipedia.org/wiki/United_States/).
-The city is on a peninsula in [Lake Washington](/en.wikipedia.org/wiki/Lake_Washington/), on the opposite shore from [Seattle](/en.wikipedia.org/wiki/Seattle/), bordered by [Clyde Hill](/en.wikipedia.org/wiki/Clyde_Hill,_Washington/) and [Hunts Point](/en.wikipedia.org/wiki/Hunts_Point,_Washington/) to the east and water on all other sides.
-The city's population was 2,969 at the 2010 census.
-Billionaires Bill Gates and Jeff Bezos, along with a number of Microsoft executives, have homes in Medina.
+  **Medina** (/məˈdaɪnə/ is a city in the Eastside region of King County, Washington in greater Seattle, United States.
+The mostly residential city is on a peninsula in Lake Washington, on the opposite shore from Seattle, bordered by Clyde Hill and Hunts Point to the east and water on all other sides.
+The city's population was 2,915 at the 2020 census.
+Bill Gates and Jeff Bezos, along with a number of billionaires and executives for tech companies, have homes in Medina.
 license: CC BY-SA 4.0
-retrieved: 2022-11-24
+retrieved: 2026-05-04
 type: website
 url: /en.wikipedia.org/wiki/Medina,_Washington/
 website: "https://en.wikipedia.org/wiki/Medina,_Washington"